ericwyles/chaos-engineering-demo/README.md

 ![branch2](branch.png)

-To run this version you will need an api key for AlphaVantage.

-You can get a license key here: https://www.alphavantage.co/support/#api-key

-And set it in the ALPHAVANTAGE_API_KEY environment variable when launching the app.

-With this version, all calls to alphavantage to through a wiremock.

-Start it using this command from the 'wiremock' directory
+Start the app, and then start the wiremock by running this command from the 'wiremock' directory

 ```
 ./run_wire_mock.sh